jonasvinther/medusa/README.md

 - [How to contribute](docs/CONTRIBUTING.md)

 ## About
-Medusa is a cli tool currently for importing a json or yaml file into HashiCorp Vault.
+Medusa is a cli tool currently for importing and exporting a json or yaml file into HashiCorp Vault.
+Medusa currently supports kv1 and kv2 Vault secret engines.

 ## How to use
 ### Setting up Medusa